 You may notice that many of these states are located in the north.
 Generally speaking, northern states have higher credit score averages than states in the south.
 However, many of the states mentioned here are also sparsely populated.
-As a result, their credit scores are higher because there are fewer people to decrease the score potentially.
+As a result, their credit scores are higher because fewer people can decrease the score potentially.

 An excellent example of the influence of population on credit scores is California.
 The most populated state in the country has an average credit score of just 687.
-People who live here and have a credit score of 650 are, therefore, more likely to receive a better mortgage.
+Therefore, people who live here and have a credit score of 650 are more likely to receive a better mortgage.
 Another highly populated state, Texas, has one of the worst average credit scores in the nation.
 They sit at about 667 or just 17 points higher than your 650 credit score.

 Before applying for a loan in any state of the country, it is essential to understand how your score is decided.
 We are going to focus only on FICO scores for this article.
 Several different credit scores can be consulted when determining a mortgage level.
 However, FICO is the largest and most trusted of these credit score providers.

-That’s why we will break down how your mortgage FICO score is decided and discuss the types of scores that are used when determining a FICO score for a mortgage.
-In this way, you can better understand what you are up against when trying to get a mortgage for a new home.
+That's why we will break down how your mortgage FICO score is decided and discuss the types of scores that are used when determining a FICO score for a mortgage.
+In this way, you can better understand what you are up against when trying to get a new home mortgage.

 A Breakdown of a Mortgage FICO Score